-Technology historian, procurement expert joins NPS-CHDS instruction staff
+Technology historian, interagency expert joins NPS-CHDS instruction staff

 For Shannon Brown, one of the best ways to peer into the future use of technology is to examine its past.